Andrés Guardado: Style of play

-In 2014, under Miguel Herrera's improvisation, Guardado began to play as a defensive midfielder for the national team.
+In 2014, under Miguel Herrera's improvization, Guardado began to play as a defensive midfielder for the national team.
 At PSV, manager Phillip Cocu facilitated his positional change as injuries hampered his speed, as the latter began to operate as a central midfielder with box-to-box and deep-lying playmaker qualities; he later took on more defensive duties.

-A creative player with excellent vision, Guardado is also a technically proficient player known for establishing the tempo of his team.
+Described as a creative player, Guardado is known for establishing the tempo of his team.
 He also has good passing and dribbling skills, also being proficient at free kicks, penalties and holding up the ball.
-He also possesses a powerful and accurate shot from distance, and is also capable of aiding his team defensively due to his work rate and stamina; additionally, he was described as playing closer to the "Iberian midfielder archetype," focused on possession in the center of the field, winning the ball back with smart positioning instead of tackles and then pushing it forward.
+He also possesses a powerful and accurate shot from distance, and is capable of aiding his team defensively due to his work rate and stamina; additionally, he was described as playing closer to the "Iberian midfielder archetype," focused on possession in the center of the field, winning the ball back with smart positioning instead of tackles and then pushing it forward.

 Guardado has cited his compatriot and national teammate Rafael Márquez as an influence in his playing style and leadership.

 Personal life

 Guardado married fellow Guadalajara native Briana Morales in December 2006.
-Five years later, they divorced.

-Guardado is an "honorary associate" of the Asociación Mexicana de Futbolistas (Mexican Footballers Association), created in October 2017.
+In 2011, they divorced.
+He is an "honorary associate" of the Asociación Mexicana de Futbolistas (Mexican Footballers Association), created in October 2017.
 An association that its main goal is, according to him, to "create a dialogue with league, federation and club authorities" with the domestic footballers.

 Much of Guardado's first year at Betis' Estadio Benito Villamarín was captured in the Amazon Prime television documentary series Six Dreams, in which he was one of the stars.
 On 1 January 2021, it was reported that Guardado tested positive for COVID-19.
 By 13 January, he recovered.